Kitware/VTK-m/docs/HotFixGuide.md

    - Otherwise, the most recent release-specific branch to which this hotfix applies.
    - Lastly, if none of above, BASE.
+4. (If needed) If the hotfix is a backport (cherry-picked) of an existing merge-requests, add a cross-reference each of the existing merge-request with the format of `!1234` inside the description of the newly created merge-request.
+   - Cherry-pick each of the relevant commits of the existing merge-requests using `git cherry-pick -x XXYYZZ`.
-4. At the bottom of the description of the merge-request add: `Backport: branch_name` directive for each of the branches that exists between BASE (inclusive) and the branch that we target our merge-request (exclusive).
+5. At the bottom of the description of the merge-request add: `Backport: branch_name` directive for each of the branches that exists between BASE (inclusive) and the branch that we target our merge-request (exclusive).